Bunnies often like to explore or even sit in the gap between the wall and the back of your couch. There are good reasons why this should be avoided.

 Your couch may also not be as static as your bunny imagines

-It's always best to block off this area before any of these problems occur using one of the following bunny proofing methods in this guide like filling the space with plastic strange tubs.
+It's always best to block off this area before any of these problems occur using one of the following bunny proofing methods.

 If you are in need of some simple ways to stop your bunny going behind your couch why not try out some of these commonly used solutions.